Apparently, Italians have embraced mediocrity to the fullest.

 Maybe our constant need to escape mediocrity – to be something, do something, be someone – is what’s really holding us back.
 Holding us back from achieving those things (sometimes the expectations paralyze the outcome) and holding us back from being happy.

 Worrying that we’re not achieving enough is wasting time from actually achieving, from producing, from having fun, from proverbially smelling the roses.
 “Shoot high,” they say, “even if you miss you’ll land amongst the stars.”
 Truly that’s so.
-If only approximately 1,000 out of the 7.2 billion people on earth are influencers, then perhaps their the planets, and the rest of us are the stars.
+If only approximately 1,000 out of the 7.2 billion people on earth are influencers, then perhaps they are the planets and the rest of us are the stars.
 Our daily goal should always be to be great, but we can still be happy among the stars.

 We can still produce brilliant novels and consider ourselves average.
 We can study languages, give love, make breakthroughs, all with the pleasant knowledge that we are not necessarily brilliant, and that that’s ok.